 The 3rd stage offers the first uphill finish.
 The Picón Blanco is 7.8 kilometres long and the average gradient sits at 9.3%, while the steepest ramp – at 15% – appears just before the finish line.

-The second Sunday on La Vuelta serves a summit finish at the Alto de Velefique.
+The second Sunday at La Vuelta serves a summit finish at the Alto de Velefique.
 The finale of stage 9 is an ascent of 13.2 kilometres with an average gradient of 7.3%

 Which is out of the question in stage 14.
 The riders traverse hilly terrain to tackle the Pico de Villuercas in the remote region of Extremadura.
 The final ascent is 16.5 kilometres long and the average gradient sits at 6.3%.